Abeelha/Abeelha/README.md

 - 👋 Hi, I’m @Abeelha
-- 👀 I’m interested in Web Dev & Game Dev
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Java, C, JavaScript HTML and CSS, and Unity
+- 🌱 I’m currently learning Python, Java, C, JavaScript HTML and CSS
-- 💞️ I’m looking to collaborate on Game Dev
+- 💞️ I’m looking to collaborate on Data Science and AI
 - 📫 How to reach me in dev.theodoro@gmail.com  &  Discord : Abeelha#4347

 <!---